assely/documentation/user.md

 ##### Not Found Query Exception

-Sometimes you want to throw an exception when user was not found.
-The `findOrFail` method returns found user, but if not, the `Assely\Database\QueryException` will be thrown.
+Sometimes you want to throw an exception when a user was not found.
+The `findOrFail` method returns the found user, but if not, the `Assely\Database\QueryException` will be thrown.

 ```php
 User::findOrFail(1);